 Twinning is an initiative of the European Commission that was launched in 1998 in the context of the preparation for enlargement of the European Union.
-It was conceived as an instrument for targeted administrative co-operation to assist Candidate Countries (CC) to strengthen their administrative and judicial capacity to implement EU legislation as future Member States (MS) of the European Union.
-Since 1998 more than 1500 Twinning projects have been implemented in and financed under the various pre-accession and neighbourhood instruments.
+It was conceived as an instrument for targeted administrative co-operation to assist the pro tempore Candidate Countries to strengthen their administrative and judicial capacity to implement EU legislation as future Member States of the European Union.
+It has remained an important pre-accession instrument which is now available for all the candidate countries and pre-candidates benefitting from the Instrument of preaccession (IPA): Albania, Bosnia and Herzegovina, Croatia, the former Yugoslav Republic of Macedonia, Iceland, Kosovo\, Montenegro, Serbia and Turkey.
+As from the end of 2003, Twinning has been available to some of the countries covered by the programme for Newly Independent States were Partnership and Cooperation Agreements are signed between the Newly Independent States and the EU.